IBM/z_ansible_collections_samples/zos_management/zosmf_software_update/README.md

 In this set of example files we have a few sample playbooks that we've written for you to try out prefabricated upgrade scenarios.
 Those are as follows:

+- A Software Update playbook where we **retrieve the status of the latest software update process for a software instance**.
-- A Software Update playbook where we **retrieve all software updates for a software instance**.
+- A Software Update playbook where we **retrieve the status of all software update processes for a software instance**.
 - A Software Update playbook where we **start a software update and go through the entire process resolving all system holds**.
 - A Software Update playbook where we **start a software update and wait for user intervention to do things like handle holds**.
 - A Software Update playbook dedicated to **resuming after manually resolving the aforementioned holds**.